utiasDSL/clare/README.md

 ### Training with CLARE on LIBERO Benchmark

 The main training script is located at `lerobot_lsy/src/lerobot/scripts/clare.py`.
-Below is an example command for continual learning on the LIBERO-10 benchmark:
+Below is an example command for the first stage of continual learning on the LIBERO-10 benchmark:

 ```bash
 python ./lerobot_lsy/src/lerobot/scripts/clare.py \